-05 Jan Moss & & Colella reveals triumph in Court of Appeals choice on intricate no-fault bike mishap case
+05 Jan Moss & & Colella reveals triumph in Court of Appeals choice on complicated no-fault motorbike mishap case

-Moss & & Colella reveals triumph in Court of Appeals choice on intricate no-fault bike mishap case
+Moss & & Colella reveals triumph in Court of Appeals choice on complicated no-fault motorbike mishap case

 Court discovers “no mistake” in lawyer remarks to jury

 Media contact: Barbara Fornasiero, EAFocus Communications, 248.2608466; email@example.com

 Southfield, Mich.– January 3, 2019– David M. Moss, establishing partner of Southfield-based civil liberties and injury law office Moss & Colella, P.C., revealed triumph following a December 27, 2018 Michigan Court of Appeals choice in Frank Wojcik v AAA.
 This is the 2nd triumph in the complex case, where David Moss and Moss & & Colella associate lawyer Ryan Piekarski previously won a jury trial.

 This is a claim for Personal Injury Protection (” PIP”) advantages under theMichigan No-Fault Act At 10: 00 p.m. on July 28, 2013, Complainant Frank Wojcik and his sweetheart and traveler Tiffany Clarke, sustained injuries in a bike mishap while taking a trip northbound on a two-lane highway in rural Bay County.
 Wojcik suffered a closed head injury and had no memory of the mishap.
 Clarke affirmed that simply prior to Wojcik losing control, a car approached from behind, passed the bike, and returned to the lane in front of them, triggering Wojcik to lose control, fishtail and turn the bike.